arshrandhawa/portfolio/README.md

 ## 📌 About Me

 I'm **Arshdeep Randhawa**, an experienced data-driven problem solver with over 6 years of expertise in business intelligence engineering.
 Proficient in extracting actionable insights from various data sources, I have a demonstrated track record of improving efficiency by 40% through automated data pipelines.
 Skilled at enabling data-driven decision-making with clear and impactful visualizations.
+[Get PDF Resume](https://github.com/arshrandhawa/portfolio/blob/main/Arshdeep_Randhawa_Resume.pdf)

 ## 🛠️ Tools & Technologies